UCL-CCS/EasyVVUQ/docs/source/workflow_changes.rst

     23     23  0.953090  0.769235  0.953090  0.769235  1.722325
     24     24  0.953090  0.953090  0.953090  0.953090  1.906180

-It has two input variables ``x1`` and ``x2`` and one vector valued qoi `g` with three elements.
+It has two input variables ``x1`` and ``x2`` and one vector valued qoi (quantity of interest) `g` with three elements.
 Any scalar is treated as a vector with one element.
 This is mainly of interest for people developing analysis classes but probably useful to know to users too.
 If you want to access the columns of the qoi you can do so (assuming ``df`` is collation result) ``df[g]`` would return a data frame with the three columns that make up ``g``.
 You can also call ``df[g, 1]`` to